At a Glance

 Not sure how to create a plan to collect insights?
 This article explains why it's important to have a plan and methods for collecting feedback.

-Every project requires insights from the people who will be using the product or service that the project is creating.
+Every project requires feedback from the people who will be using the product or service.
 Those involved with the success of the project have an array of tools and tactics at their disposal.

-It’s easy to drown in a sea of options.
-Everything from quantitative data (such as web analytics) to qualitative approaches (such as usability testing) can inform your strategy and design decisions.
+It’s easy to become overwhelmed by the sheer number of available options.
+Everything from quantitative data (such as web analytics) to qualitative approaches (usability testing) can inform your strategy and design decisions.
 It’s difficult to know when and how to use each option, and sometimes, there is no single “right” answer.

 Some methods that focus on collecting user feedback, such as focus groups and surveys, capture self-reported data.
-They capture what people say they like (or don’t) and whether they consider something to be useful, engaging, or well-designed (or not).
+They capture what people say they do or don't like and whether or not they consider something to be useful, engaging, or well-designed.

 Unfortunately, we can’t use self-reported information as our only data source, because what people say they do is often different from what they actually do.